takbess/takbess/README.md

 - 👋 Hi, I’m @takbess
+- I am a beginner for this field and a
 - 👀 I’m interested in Machine Learning.
 - 🌱 I’m currently learning Computer Vision.
 - 💞️ I’m looking to collaborate on ...